 Built an 18-month cash flow planning model for an IT training company with campuses in Europe, the US, and Latin America.

-Rehired by a client to prepare a detailed five-year operational model after successfully completing a previous project.
+Rehired by a client to prepare a detailed five-year operational model after completing a previous project.

-Developed a five-year financial model for a US-based SaaS startup.
+Developed a five-year 3-statement financial and operational model for a US-based SaaS startup.
 Researched and justified key assumptions and KPIs for the model.
 Rehired by the satisfied client to further improve the model.

 Managed a team of analysts that created an automated Excel-based budget planning and performance report system for a multinational company with sales of over $100 million in 16 countries and six different currencies.

 Assisted a wholesale company to increase its net profits by 102% by analyzing the product group's profitability and recommending changes to the product mix and employee motivation system.

 Created financial projections and a business plan for an ice-hall construction project and later raised 2.5 million EUR of long-term bank financing for the company.

-Organized a tender between commercial banks for a client, lowering an interest rate from 8% to 2.9% per annum and saving the client ~$100,000 per year in interest payments.
+Organized a tender between commercial banks for a client, lowering an interest rate from 8% to 2.9% per annum and saving the client around $100,000 per year in interest payments.

 Created inventory forecast models for companies in industries such as medical wholesale, vet wholesale, agriculture, jewelry retail, and construction material wholesale.